donaldh/prod-odl-kafka/README.md

 ...
 ```

-# Send data to PaNDA #
+# Send data to PNDA #

-Sending data to a launch PaNDA cluster is similar to [Integration tests](#integration-tests), except that you will need to [change `prod-odl-kafka` configurations](#congifure-prod-odl-kafka-plugin) linking to kafka endpoints of a target PaNDA cluster.
+Sending data to a launch PNDA cluster is similar to [Integration tests](#integration-tests), except that you will need to [change `prod-odl-kafka` configurations](#congifure-prod-odl-kafka-plugin) linking to kafka endpoints of a target PNDA cluster.